California Consumer Privacy

 If you made a CCPA request, you may cancel that request at any time prior to the request being closed.
 CCPA requests cannot be reopened once they are canceled, therefore if you change your mind after canceling the request, you will be required to make a new request.
 You may check the status or cancel your request at any time by providing your Request number and Requestor email address.

-A CCPA request may be canceled if the information provided cannot be verified.
-This may be due to the information provided in the request not matching or found within our records.
+A CCPA request may be canceled by SDG&E if the information provided cannot be verified because it does not match or cannot be accessed in our records.
 In some cases, consumers may be contacted to provide additional information to verify the request.
-If the consumer does not respond within 30 days, the request may be canceled.
+If the consumer does not respond within 10 days, the request may be canceled.
 SDG&E may also cancel a CCPA request if the consumer has exceeded two Personal Information Report requests in a 12-month period or has multiple open requests for the same report type.

 Once you have submitted your CCPA request, our goal is to fulfill your request within 45 days.
 Some requests may take longer, and the law provides additional time, if necessary.
 If SDG&E needs additional time to complete your request, you will be contacted via email.
 You may check the status of your request at any time by providing your Request number and Requestor email address.